pwaidelich/sibs_retechnologies_oecd/README.md

 3. `input/sib_table.rds`: an organization-level data frame/tibble object with one row per SIB institution/subsidiary (column `Organization_Name`).
 Subsidiaries are connected to the parent (`main_institution`).
 Aside from additional organization-level information from the BNEF Organizations database, the object features all deal IDs on which the respective SIB institution/subsidiary is listed as a lender in the BNEF Asset Finance database (`transaction_ids_in_df_reg`) as well as the total number of such transactions (`No_transactions_in_df_reg`)
 4. `input/df_capshare_irena.rds`: data frame/tibble object with one row per country-year-RE technology combination that features the respective technology's share in the country's installed capacity as per IRENA data.
 Details on how the data is obtained can be found in Appendix A of the manuscript.
 5. `input/df_fit_oecd.rds`: data frame/tibble object with one row per country-year-RE technology combination that features the inflation-adjusted feed-in tariff.
 Details on how the data is obtained can be found in Appendix A of the manuscript.

+## Censored commercial data from Bloomberg New Energy Finance (BNEF)
+Please note that `input/df.rds`, `input/sib_table.rds`, and `input/df_lenders.rds` feature commercial and proprietary data from BNEF that can only be shared with license holders.
+Therefore, this repository features only censored versions of data files that do not contain proprietary information from the underlying BNEF databases and instead feature "-999" placeholder values (and FALSE for logical variables).
+However, these files have the same structure and feature original identifier variables, enabling BNEF license holders to merge the actual information.
+For access to the uncensored data, please contact the corresponding author with proof that you are a current BNEF license holder.
+Unless uncensored data has been made available and placed in the `input` directory, the lines in `src/replication_main.R` that load the (uncensored) data objects will result in errors.

+## Variable names in the data frames
+Please note that extensive variable descriptions and information on underlying data sources are listed in Appendix A of the Online Appendix.
+Therefore, the following list primarily serves to match the columns in the data objects with the variables described in Appendix A and provides more information only for identifier or helper columns not listed in Appendix A.

+### Variables in `input/df.rds`
+1. `Asset_Finance_ID`: Financial transaction ID from the BNEF Asset Finance database
+2. `is_sib_len`: I(SIB lending) - see Appendix A
+3. `year_of_close`: Closing year - see Appendix A
+4. `year_of_close_chr`: Closing year, coded as a character instead of an integer
+5. `proj_Country`: Project country - see Appendix A
+6. `Sector_final`: Technology - see Appendix A
+7. `fin_Capacity_total_MW`: Capacity (MW) - see Appendix A
+8. `fin_capacity_techyear_decile1`: I(Cap. in 1st decile) - see Appendix A
+9. `no_lenders_wo_sibs`: # of non-SIB lenders - see Appendix A
+10. `countrytech_withdebt_first...`: I(First-k deal) - see Appendix A
+11. `is_fin_termloan`: I(Term loan) - see Appendix A
+12. `has_public_sponsor`: I(Any public sponsor) - see Appendix A
+13. `fin_capacity_techyear_decile1`: I(Cap. in 1st decile) - see Appendix A
+14. `fin_capacity_techyear_decilebin`: The decile in which the transaction falls based on the methodology underlying I(Cap. in 1st decile) in Appendix A
+15. `is_lender_notreported`: A dummy variable indicating whether lenders for the transaction in the BNEF Asset Finance database are listed as "Not Reported".
+This is used for robustness checks excluding these deals.
+16. `no_lenders`: # of lenders on the transaction, incl. both SIB and non-SIB lenders
+17. `is_mature`: I(Tech matured) - see Appendix A
+18. `oecd_feedintariff`: Feed-in tariff (2010 USD/kWh) - see Appendix A
+19. `capshare_irena`: Share of the transaction's technology in national installed capacity used to calculate I(Tech matured) as outlined in Appendix A
+20. `gdp_growth`: Real GDP PPP growth (in %) - see Appendix A
+21. `ccpi_overall_score`: CCPI Overall Score (0-100) - see Appendix A
+22. `oecd_ltinterest_perc`: Long-term interest rate (%) - see Appendix A
+23. `gfd_bankzscore`: Country Bank Z-score - see Appendix A
+24. `wdi_govexpend_percgdp`: Gov. expenditures (% of GDP) - see Appendix A
+25. `wdi_primarybal_percgdp`: Primary balance (% of GDP) - see Appendix A
+26. `sib_lending_debtshare`: The share of total debt of the transaction that is (jointly) provided by SIBs listed in `input/sib_table.rds`, ranging from zero (= no SIB debt financing) to one (= only SIB debt financing).
+This involves both known and imputed values following the methodology outlined in Appendix D of the Online Appendix.
+27. `SIB_lending_certainty`: Indicates if the value in `sib_lending_debtshare` is `Known`, `Imputable` (= imputed), or `Unknown` (in which case `sib_lending_debtshare` is `NA`).
+The variable is `NA` for all deals w/o SIB lenders.
+Note that for one transaction, BNEF information does not inform about the exact allocation of debt across different SIBs, but their combined financing is known.
+This is marked by a value of `Unclear allocation across SIBs, known total`

+### Variables in `input/df_lenders.rds`
+1. `Asset_Finance_ID`: see above
+2. `Organization_Name`: Organization name from the BNEF Organizations database
+3. `Organization_ID`: Organization ID from the BNEF Organizations database
+4. `Role`: The organization's role in the transaction, as per the BNEF Asset Finance database.
+Since we only consider lenders, this can be either `Lead arranger` or `Syndicated lender`
+5. `lender_classification`: Classifies each lender into one of the following categories: `SIBs`, `Other public sector`, `Private banks`, `Other financial companies`, `Other private sector` or `Unknown`.
+Classification is obtained based on the BICS classification scheme or, if this information is not available, based on the Subactivity variable of the organization in the BNEF Organizations database.
+For SIBs included in `input/sib_table.rds`, the value is always `SIBs` regardless of their BICS or Subactivity information

+### Variables in `input/sib_table.rds`
+1. `main_institution`: The ultimate parent company of SIB subsidiaries, as per the BNEF Organizations database.
+For the parent SIB, this is equal to the `Organization_Name`
+2. `Organization_Name`: See above
+3. `No_transactions_in_df_reg`: The number of transactions in `input/df.rds`, in which the organization appears as a lender
+4. `transaction_ids_in_df_reg`: The financial transaction IDs of all transactions, in which the organization appears as a lender.
+This is a listed column where each row stores as many IDs as the value of `No_transactions_in_df_reg` indicates
+5. `Organization_ID`: See above
+6. `Organization_ID`: The parent company as per the BNEF Organizations database
+7. `Country`: The organization's country as per the BNEF Organizations database
+8. `Subactivity`: The organization's subactivity as per the BNEF Organizations database
+9. `Website`: The organization's website as per the BNEF Organizations database
+10. `is_main`: A dummy variable indicating whether the organization is the ultimate parent SIB (`TRUE`) or a subsidiary (`FALSE`)

+### Variables in `input/df_capshare_irena.rds`:
+NOTE: For more detailed information on how IRENA data on national installed capacity is obtained, see Appendix A of the Online Appendix
+1. `Year`: Year
+2. `Country`: Country
+3. `Sector_final`: Technology - see Appendix A
+4. `capshare_irena`: See above

+### Variable names in `input/df_fit_oecd.rds`:
+NOTE: For more detailed information on how FiT data is obtained, see Appendix A of the Online Appendix
+1. `COU`: Three-character country code (e.g., `AUS`)
+2. `Year`: Year
+3. `Sector_final`: See above
+4. `Mean feed-in tariff`: Feed-in tariff (2010 USD/kWh) - see Appendix A
+5. `Length of power purchase agreement`: An additional variable from the OECD data on feed-in tariffs that is not used in our paper
+6. `bnef_name`: The country name as it appears in the BNEF database

 ## System requirements
 The script can be executed on an ordinary computer and requires neither substantial computational resources nor parallel processing.
 Total runtime is less than 2min using a computer with an i7-1185G7 @ 3GHz processor and 32 GB RAM.